 gained from these shops can easily reach over 700k per day if you focus and

 manage to get something every other restock.
 The majority of items that restock

 in these shops are UB's.
 Due to the impressive profit to be made in these

 shops, they take the longest time to restock, possibly once per hour.
 These shops

-also only restock 1 or 2 items per round, so unless your incredibly skilled
+also only restock 1 or 2 items per round, so unless you're incredibly skilled

-and lucky, your going to get frustrated in these.
+and lucky, you're going to get frustrated in these.

 |- Magic Shop|